How does Charlestown Soccer select players for travel teams ?

 What are Placements ?

-Placements are a player field evaluation by at least two independent experienced individuals.
-Charlestown Soccer contracts out the placements.
+Placements is a session in the spring where CYSA organizes a player field evaluation by at least two independent experienced individuals.
+Charlestown Soccer typically contracts out the placements.
 Examples of criteria that could be used to evaluate players include:

 - Possession and Control